About Us

 Dr Shannon Connolly, MD, FAAFP, DABFP

 Dr. Connolly worked for over a decade leading a multi-site primary care and behavioral health practice before cofounding Open Arms Primary Care to build a practice that follows her vision for how doctors should treat their patients.
-She feels that all people deserve compassionate care from a personal physician committed to understanding each individual’s unique needs.
+She feels that all people deserve care from a doctor committed to understanding who their patient is and what is important to them.
 Her areas of clinical interest include family planning, behavioral health care, gender affirming care, diabetes, and prevention of chronic disease.
-Outside of work, Dr. Connolly is very involved with several professional organizations, and holds leadership positions in both the California Academy of Family Physicians (CAFP) and the American Academy of Family Physicians (AAFP).
-She does advocacy work around social justice issues, and has helped develop national medical guidelines and trainings for doctors and clinicians.
+Outside of work, Dr. Connolly holds leadership positions in the California Academy of Family Physicians and the American Academy of Family Physicians.
+She does advocacy work around social justice and health equity issues, and has helped develop national medical guidelines for doctors and clinicians.

 For fun, Dr. Connolly enjoys trying new foods, hiking with her dog, Sadie, and rescuing animals.